Voter Registration

 • Citizens who are 15-17 years old may preregister to vote.

-• You must be 18 years old on the date of an election to be eligible to vote in any election.
+• You must be 18 years old on the date of an election to be able to vote.

 RESIDENCY INFORMATION